top of page

 Copy-of-Without-You-Here-cover.png

 We write to taste life twice.
-In the moment and in retrospection.

 -Anaïs Nin